Selecting Devices for Refrigerated Transport Monitoring

 - The device can “Sleep” while within an acceptable range and then increase the sampling rate and send an alert when the temperate falls outside of this range.

-The G120 is a feature-rich vehicle tracking device and Bluetooth 5.0 Gateway.
+The G120 is our feature-rich vehicle tracking device and Bluetooth 5.0 Gateway.

 The SensorNode Bluetooth is a rugged and feature-rich Bluetooth® tag with inputs/outputs and I²C sensor interface for asset and sensor monitoring applications.
 With flexible power options, the SensorNode can be powered by 3 x AA LiFeSO2 or Alkaline batteries with up to 4 years of battery life or wired to permanent power.
-As per the Falcon, the SensorNode Bluetooth® also has the following inputs – 2 x Digital Inputs, I2C sensor input, 1 x Analogue Input.
+As per the Falcon, the SensorNode Bluetooth also has the following inputs – 2 x Digital Inputs, I2C sensor input, 1 x Analogue Input.
 It samples all inputs every 30 seconds and sends a Bluetooth beacon signal containing the readings every 2 seconds.
 The G120 will detect this and upload the readings as part of its data.

 Which Device is Right for my Refrigerated Transport Needs?